-Starting in 2020 our long-term incentive awards were split between PSUs and RSUs.
-For executive officers, the split was two thirds PSUs and one third RSUs.
-For other selected participants, the award was granted at either half PSUs and half RSUs or 100% RSUs.
+Our long-term incentive awards are split between PSUs and RSUs.
+For the periods presented, executive officers received two thirds PSUs and one third RSUs.
+For other selected participants, the award is granted at either half PSUs and half RSUs or 100% RSUs.

-PSU awards have a component based on relative Total Shareholder Return (TSR = (Change in Stock Price + Dividends) / Beginning Stock Price) and another component based on EBIT Compound Annual Growth Rate (CAGR).
+For the periods presented, PSU awards had a component based on relative Total Shareholder Return (TSR = (Change in Stock Price + Dividends) / Beginning Stock Price) and another component based on EBIT Compound Annual Growth Rate (CAGR).
 These components are discussed below.

-We intend to pay 50% in shares of our common stock and 50% in cash; although, we reserve the right, subject to Compensation Committee approval, to pay up to 100% in cash.
+We intend to pay 50% in shares of our common stock and 50% in cash, although the Company reserves the right, subject to the Human Resources and Compensation Committee's approval, to pay up to 100% in cash.
 Cash settlements are recorded as a liability and adjusted to fair value at each reporting period.

-^{4A}PSU - TSR Based
+^{4A} PSU - TSR Based

-PSU awards are based 50% upon our TSR compared to a peer group.
-A small number of PSU awards are based 100% upon relative TSR for certain business unit employees to complement their particular mix of incentive compensation.
+For the periods presented, PSU awards were based 50% upon our TSR compared to a peer group.
+A small number of PSU awards were based 100% upon relative TSR for certain business unit employees to complement their particular mix of incentive compensation.
 Grant date fair values are calculated using a Monte Carlo simulation of stock and volatility data for Leggett and each of the peer companies.
 Grant date fair values are amortized using the straight-line method over the three-year vesting period.

-The relative TSR component of the PSU awards contain the following conditions:
+The relative TSR component of the PSU awards contained the following conditions:

-- · A service requirement-Awards generally "cliff" vest three years following the grant date; and - A market condition-Awards are based on our TSR as compared to the TSR of a group of peer companies.
+- A service requirement-Awards generally "cliff" vest three years following the grant date; and - A market condition-Awards were based on our TSR as compared to the TSR of a group of peer companies.
 The peer group consists of all the companies in the Industrial, Materials, and Consumer Discretionary sectors of the S&P 500 and S&P Midcap 400 (approximately 300 companies).
 Participants will earn from 0% to 200% of the base award depending upon how our TSR ranks within the peer group at the end of the three-year performance period.